 - a.
-In the event the student also is registered for courses in another school within the University, the matter shall be assigned to the hearing panel of the school in which the student is currently doing a major portion of his or her work, unless otherwise determined by the Dean. - b.
-Quorum for a formal hearing shall consist of the SBA President and at least three (3) members of the full-time faculty appointed by the Dean to the Student Discipline Hearing Panel.
+In the event the student also is registered for courses in another school within the University, the matter shall be assigned to the Hearing Panel of the school in which the student is currently doing a major portion of his or her work, unless otherwise determined by the Dean. - b.
+Quorum for a formal hearing shall consist of the Chair of the Hearing Panel, the SBA President, and at least three (3) members of the full-time faculty appointed by the Dean to the Student Discipline Hearing Panel.
 In the event that the SBA President is unable to serve in this role, the Dean shall appoint an alternative student representative to the Hearing Panel. - c.
-Hearing Panel decisions will be made by a simple majority of the hearing panel members present at the hearing.
+Hearing Panel decisions will be made by a simple majority of the Hearing Panel members present at the hearing.
 After hearing the case, panel members will go into closed session to reach a decision.

-Findings and recommendations of the hearing panel will be detailed in a written report to the Associate Dean within five (5) business days.
-The report will state what code was violated, the behavior constituting the violation, and any sanction(s) recommended.
+Findings and recommendations of the Hearing Panel will be detailed in a written report to the Associate Dean within five (5) business days of completion of the hearing.
+In the Hearing Panel's consideration of the official charge(s) against the student, the report will state what Standards of Student Conduct section(s), if any, the panel determined to have been violated by the student.
+The report also will detail any behavior(s) which the Hearing Panel believed to have constituted the violation.
+Finally, in cases where a student has been found responsible for misconduct, the Hearing Panel's report will list any recommended sanction(s) within the parameters of The Standards.
 The Associate Dean will either accept or modify the Hearing Panel's recommendations.

-I. APPEAL OF FORMAL HEARING RESULTS

-A student may appeal the sanction and/or underlying decision to the Dean of the School of Law within five (5) business days of the student receiving written notification of the final disposition by the Associate dean.
-Students must complete a Notice of Appeals Form and submit it to the Dean of the School of Law.
-Appeals shall set forth:

-- 1. The specific determination or sanction being appealed; - 2.
+I. APPEAL OF FORMAL HEARING RESULTS A student may appeal the sanction and/or underlying decision to the Dean of the School of Law within five (5) business days of the student receiving written notification of the final disposition by the Associate Dean.
+Students must complete a Student Appeal Form and submit it to the Dean of the School of Law.
+Appeals shall set forth: - 1.
+The specific determination or sanction being appealed; - 2.
 The basis for contesting the determination or sanction; and - 3.
 The relief requested.